-Woodbury is a somewhat ethnically-diverse town.
+Woodbury is a very ethnically-diverse town.
 The people who call Woodbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Woodbury include Italian, Russian, Polish, German, and Irish.
+Important ancestries of people in Woodbury include Russian, Italian, Polish, German, and Irish.

 The most common language spoken in Woodbury is English.
 Other important languages spoken here include Langs. of India and Chinese.